citp/privacy-policy-historical/d/dr/dri/drivewire.com.md

 We believe you should have the ability to access and edit the personal information that you have provided to us.
 During the online ordering process you can review, change, or delete the information that you have submitted.
 You may change any of your personal information in your account online at any time.
 We encourage you to promptly update your information if it changes.

-If your personally identifiable information changes, or if you no longer desire our service, you may correct, update, or delete by making the change on our account information page or by emailing our Customer Support at [support@Drivewire.com](mailto:support@Drivewire.com). or by contacting us by telephone or postal mail at the contact information listed below.
+If your personally identifiable information changes, or if you no longer desire our service, you may correct or update by making the change on our account information page or by contacting us by telephone at 800.895.8910 or postal mail at the contact information listed below.

-Opt Out - We provide you the opportunity to ‘opt-out’ of having your personally identifiable information used for certain purposes, when we ask for this information.
-For example, when you purchase a product/service but do not wish to receive any additional marketing material from us, you can indicate your preference on our order checkout form.

-If you no longer wish to receive our newsletter and promotional communications, you may opt-out of receiving them by following the instructions included in each newsletter or communication or by emailing us at [privacy@Drivewire.com](mailto:privacy@Drivewire.com) or you may contact us at 949-387-1900 or by mail at Drivewire.com 18021 Sky Park Circle Suite K Irvine CA 92614 to opt-out.

 Back to Top